meltano/meltano/README.md

   1. Use a separate repo (meltano/target|tap-x) in GitLab e.g. Snowflake: https://gitlab.com/meltano/target-snowflake
   1. Publish PyPI packages of these package (not for now)
-  1. We could mirror these repo on GitHub if we want (not for now)
+  1. We could mirror this repo on GitHub if we want (not for now)

 ## Discoverability